 Related Reading: How to Protect Your Brand and Consumers From Bad Bots

+Search for Copies of Your Content.
 Pull a quote or two from your content and do a search for it.
 If you see a match from a website that you didn’t give permission to use your content, you’re probably a victim of content scraping.
-Or, you can use a site like Copyscape to do the heavy lifting for you.
+You can also use a site like Copyscape to do the heavy lifting for you.

 No matter what you do, some bad bots will slip through your security net.
 However, you can make sure that you’re educated about bots and taking every precaution you can to prevent a bot attack.
 It’ll keep your stress levels down and your customers’ online experience positive.

 This article was originally posted in August 2017 and has been republished with new information.

 Get started fighting bots & ad fraud, in our eBook: Bots 101.
 Get yours now!

 Subscribe to Email Updates